Skip to main content

 4

-• In another medium bowl, combine the aioli and cabbage.
+• In another medium bowl, combine the aioli, fennel and coleslaw mix.

 • Season with salt and pepper, then set aside for now.